Message from the Chair

 Phone: 905-521-2100 ext.
 73141

-The Department of Pediatrics is proud to release our 2010-2011 Annual Report.
-This exciting document is full of stories and highlights the accomplishments of our faculty members to improve the future for children and youth in our community, our country, and abroad.
+The Department of Pediatrics is proud to release our 2012-2013 Annual Report.
+This exciting book highlights the accomplishments of our faculty members as they work to improve the future of child and youth health in our community, our country, and abroad.

 Team of talented clinicians, educators, and researchers grows